townsean/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Taking a break
+I am putting a pause to my 100 days of code challenge.
+I have a lot going on outside my hobby of programming.
+I hope to resume this challenge once things settle down.

 ### Day 4: September 5, 2016
 **Today's Progress:** I updated the random quote generator.
 I swapped the Chuck Norris quote api for a more [generic api](https://market.mashape.com/andruxnet/random-famous-quotes).
 I also modified a sketch file for my Creation Crate Month 5 project.